SaberPendragonn/SaberPendragonn/README.md

 ## 💡 Professional Summary

 Licensed Electronics Engineer and Electronics Technician with practical experience in network configuration and system administration.
-Skilled in working with MikroTik routers and Windows Server environments, with a strong focus on building reliable and secure systems.
+Skilled in MikroTik routing and Windows Server environments, with a focus on building secure, reliable systems.

 Develops hands-on lab environments to simulate real-world IT infrastructure, strengthening skills in network design, system management, and troubleshooting.